 Finally, seeking out people that have been in your situation for advice is not a bad thing.
 You are not showing weakness by admitting what you do not know.
 Learning from the experiences of others is a good thing.
 Coming to our blog to read as much as you can is a good start.

 Questions about CPS cases in Texas?
 Contact the Law Office of Bryan Fagan

-Our attorneys and staff take a great deal of pride in being able to serve people just like you who live and work in our community.
-Our attorneys are in and out of the family courts of southeast Texas on a daily basis.
+Our attorneys and staff take a great deal of pride in being able to serve people just like you, who live and work in our community.
+Our attorneys are in and out of the family courts of southeast Texas daily.
 We prepare diligently and advocate with a passion for achieving just results for our clients and their families.
-To learn more about us please feel free to reach out to our office today.
+To learn more about us, please feel free to reach out to our office today.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”

 - What to Do When CPS Asks for a Drug Test in Texas